maximilien/musings/blogs/ai/5/draft.md

 But there's an emerging view that I find more compelling: hackathons are controlled environments for studying innovation and tool usage.
 And the conditions are uniquely useful for exactly this kind of observation.

 **Time compression** forces decisions that might take weeks in normal development.
 You see people's real instincts—not their considered, committee-approved choices, but what they actually reach for when the clock is ticking. **Diverse participants** with varied skill levels, backgrounds, and approaches all tackle the same problems, giving you organic comparison data. **Real motivation** from prizes and competition drives authentic engagement—this isn't a lab study where participants are going through the motions.
-And **low-stakes experimentation** means people try things they'd never risk in production, which is where the most interesting discoveries happen.
+And **low-stakes experimentation** means people try things they'd never risk in production, which is where the most interesting discoveries happen. **AI assistants** truly change the landscape since everyone can be productive and reduces the need to outside help or get unstuck quickly thereby enabling all to take advantage of the scoped time.

 Researchers have caught on to this.
 Lilly Irani's work on hackathons as cultural rituals and Nolte et al.'s research on collaborative innovation at HICSS 2020 are examples of academics studying this space seriously.
 Universities are using hackathons for CS education research—studying how students learn under pressure and comparing teaching methodologies through hackathon outcomes.